aanyasharma4/SafarSaathi/README.md

 ## 👥 Team

-Developed by the SafarSaathi team.
+Developed by the Idea2Impact team.